 Overview of Bangla Newspapers in Bangladesh

-With Bangla being the national and most common language in the country, the number of newspapers and news reporting mediums that operate primarily in Bangla, is also a staggering amount.
-The number grows day by day with additions to the news reporting channels as well the channel’s content and program catalogue.
+With Bangla being the national and most common language in the country, the number of newspapers and news reporting mediums that operate primarily in Bangla is also a staggering amount.
+The number grows day by day with additions to the news reporting channels as well the channel’s content and program catalog.
 Ranging from lifestyle to entertainment on one hand, and socio-economic dynamics on the other, the Bengali newspapers offer all that a domestic or foreigner needs to stay abreast.